The Force Was With MeBack in August I knew I would be writing this post and that this would be the title.

-- Peeps who took on work on short notice with no more info than “I have a schedule crunch, can you help?” are rock stars.
+- My peeps are rock stars – some took on work on short notice with no more info than, “I have a schedule crunch, can you help?”

-- My wife Maria, kids Kelson and Lee, and friends who knew who took the news without drama and gave boundless support, and who fell in with my quirky humor but succeeded in discouraging me from getting a tattoo on my scar that said “Ha ha!
-Missed me!” because that’s a Wile E Coyote move, and I don’t need an Acme anvil dropping on my head.
+- My wife Maria, kids Kelson and Lee, and friends who knew who took the news without drama and gave boundless support.
+Everyone fell in with my quirky humor, and did succeed in discouraging me from getting a tattoo on my scar that said “Ha ha!
+Missed me!” because that’s a Wile E Coyote move, and I don’t need a karmic Acme anvil dropping on my head.

 All the News Was Good